niimmiish/niimmiish.github.io/_posts/2021-03-03-PWHT-1-website-components.md

 ---
-title:  "Personal Website Part I: What's a static site generator and what to do with it?"
+title:  "Personal Website – Part 1: What's a static site generator and what to do with it?"
 date:   2021-03-03T17:40:00-0500
 categories:
   - personal website